 Rowing Mistakes – What Constitutes “Bad Rowing”?

-- Rushing The Slide – Coming up the slide to the catch too fast (throwing the rower’s weight toward the stern and causes the boat to slow down).
+- Rushing The Slide – Coming up the slide to the catch too fast (throwing the rower’s weight toward the stern and causing the boat to slow down).

 - Missing Water – a late catch (not getting the blade into the water and losing power at the beginning of the stroke).